-If a person violated the Act or a rule or order issued under it, LARA would have to assess one or more of the following penalties:
+If a person violated the proposed Act or a rule or order issued under it, LARA would have to assess one or more of the following penalties:

 - -- Placement of limitation on a license.

 - -- Suspension of a license.

 - -- Denial of a license or license renewal.

 - -- License revocation.

-- -- An administrative fine of up to \$10,000 payable to LARA, if the person were licensed and except as otherwise provided in the Act.
+- -- Except as otherwise provided, an administrative fine of up to \$10,000 to be paid to LARA, if the person were licensed.

 - -- Censure.

 - -- Probation.

 - -- A requirement for the payment of restitution, based on proof submitted to and findings made by the hearing examiner after a contested case hearing.